-We were enjoying a beautiful, scenic drive down Crystal mountain when we spotted an adventure prancing on the side of the road.
-Being law-abiding citizens, we would never poach, however, we couldn’t resist the temptation, when we drove by this herd of elk,
+During a beautiful, scenic drive down Crystal Mountain we spotted an adventure prancing on the side of the road.
+Being law-abiding citizens, we would never poach, but, we couldn’t resist the temptation,

-to shoot out of season – with my camera, of course.
+to shoot elk out of season.
+With my camera, of course.

 So, what do you do when you see a herd of elk?
 You pose with them.

 You also see how close you can get to them without spooking them.

 Jon wanted to get closer, but we were spooked.
 We wanted to respect their space and their instinct.
 After all, they are still wild animals.